 Please submit the following: A current resume A proposal that responds to the following questions (should not exceed 1500 words) What is the research you propose to conduct during the fellowship year?
 Please detail: The rationale and goals for the proposed fellowship project in cybersecurity or a related field How the public output of the project will advance cybersecurity in a way that can be leveraged by multiple stakeholders, an entire sector or the public at large The research methodology you will use to reach those goals; and the research methodology you will use to reach those goals The plan for dissemination of at least one research output to the public.
 These outputs could take many forms, including: technical or design prototype(s); public writing, such as long form pieces, op-eds, blog posts, or interviews; convening organized and led by the fellow; reports or white papers; a website or other online resource; academic writing, such as a research paper.
 What particular contributions do you hope to make to Catalyst participants and staff, and the broader Catalyst community?
 How will your particular skills position you to make the contributions you describe?
-A job description for your student intern.
-The intern job description form can be downloaded HERE
+Fellows in the Industry Stream must submit a job description for their student intern.
+The intern job description form can be downloaded HERE Fellows in the Academic Stream must submit letters of support from their Chair and Faculty Dean NOTE: Your dean must explicitly mention the approval of your request for a one-course release.